 It may only take one conversation in academia to discover that there are alternative views and beliefs to those that are your own.
 For me, it has always been apparent that not every scholar or academic shares the same confidence that technology harnesses the power to change the world for the better, and subsequently improve lives.
-For instance, Ormerod (2018) recently published a book titled ‘Why Social Media is Ruining Your Life’, where she describes social media as a ‘double edge sword’ that ‘cuts deeply both ways’- this is an identical narrative many scholars and researchers subscribe to.
-Furthermore, social networking sites rarely receive positive headlines across media outlets, this is exemplified in a recent article by BBC News (2019) ‘Social-media use ‘disrupting teen sleep and exercise’.
-I often find that I alienate myself even more when I passionately advocate for using social media platforms and discuss my working thesis title ‘can social media be incorporated into pedagogy successfully?’
+For instance, Ormerod (2018) recently published a book titled ‘Why Social Media is Ruining Your Life’, where it is argued that social media is a ‘double edge sword’ that ‘cuts deeply both ways’ and this is a narrative that many scholars and researchers subscribe to.
+Furthermore, social networking sites rarely receive positive headlines across media outlets and this is exemplified in a recent article by BBC News (2019) where ‘social-media use’ is considered as ‘disrupting teen sleep and exercise’.
+I often find that I alienate myself even more when I passionately advocate the use of social media platforms and discuss my current research on social media and pedagogy.

-I first recognised this when trying to describe my research to fellow scholars in the social science community and received responses such as ‘it does more harm than good’, or ‘I just stay away from it’ or even ‘Facebook isn’t a learning tool’.
-The lack of understanding on issues around my research (e.g. benefits & drawbacks) can often become confusing as well as frustrating for both parties.
+Upon describing my research interest in social media to fellow scholars in the social science community, I have received responses such as ‘it does more harm than good’, or ‘I just stay away from it’ and ‘Facebook isn’t a learning tool’.
+The lack of understanding on issues around my research (in other words, the benefits & drawbacks) can often become confusing as well as frustrating for both parties.
 Dissimilar to most arguments for and against different social science principles/philosophies, with regards to technology you are either a self-proclaimed ‘technophobe’ or ‘technophile’.

-I recently spoke with an academic who specialises in IT in education and who seemed sceptical about all technological advancements since the early 2000s.
-I asked him why he was opposed to social media and he told me that “there is so many developments in technology that I no longer feel like an expert…I am unable to embrace them as my skills quickly become out of date.
-First, I have to learn it then I have to accept it”.
+I recently spoke with an academic who specialises in IT in education and who seems to be sceptical about all technological advancements since the early 2000s.
+I asked him why he was opposed to social media and he told me that ‘there are so many developments in technology that I no longer feel like an expert…I am unable to embrace them as my skills quickly become out of date.
+First, I have to learn it then I have to accept it’.
 This personal reflection revealed how his view of social media had never been addressed in workshops or internal training.
 The absence of personal, social and professional considerations in CPD has guided him to make a technology shift, moving away from a once proud technophile into technophobe territory.
-Suddenly, references such as ‘I just stay away from it’ seem to be credible responses, and thus, educational institutes must take ownership of appropriately training their educators to meet the high demands of the present day learner, who now expects new technology to be embedded with their learning experiences.
-It is no longer reasonable to host workshops that centres the functionality of education technology (e.g. the what), over personal, social and professional backgrounds (e.g. the why and how).
+Suddenly, references such as ‘I just stay away from it’ seem to be credible responses, and thus, educational institutes must take ownership of appropriately training their educators to meet the high demands of the present day learners, who can expect new technology to be embedded with their learning experiences.
+It is no longer reasonable to host workshops that centre on the functionality of education technology (in other words, ‘the what’), over personal, social and professional backgrounds (in other words, the why and how).

-A grasp of social media is more significant than ‘just’ building an online community, rather than, social media has been seen to improve confidence, social learning and creativity in learners (Lewis 2017).
-Longfield (2018) argues that those who feel marginalised by disability, migration or sexuality are introduced to a wider selection of peers, thus benefitting their social well-being.
-It is possible that the absence of social media in the classroom could have a detrimental impact on the future workforce; schools omitting a tool that yields over 70,000 job vacancies is highly irresponsible.
-In my opinion, Michael King (2015) summaries the predicament best:
+A grasp of social media is more significant than just building an online community, as social media holds the potential to improve the confidence, the social learning and the creativity of learners (Lewis 2017).
+Longfield (2018) argues that those who feel marginalised by disability, migration or sexuality can be introduced to a wider selection of peers via social media, thus benefitting their social well-being.
+It is possible that the absence of social media in the classroom could have a detrimental impact on the future workforce; schools omitting a tool that yields over 70,000 job vacancies is highly irresponsible (see West 2017).
+In my view, King (2015) summaries the predicament best:

 ‘The speed of technological innovation and industry is moving faster than higher education’s ability to adapt.
 How can we expect students to be effective and successful employees when we’re using outdated models to prepare them?’